Xxeet7/pint-strict-preset/README.md

 ------

 Pint strict preset is an insanely defensive coding style preset for those who demand meticulous precision in their projects.
-To use it